Adhitiani/Adhitiani/README.md

 - 👋 Hi, I’m @Adhitiani
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m a student at Launch School, an online school for software engineers
 - 📫 How to reach me adhitiani@gmail.com

 <!---